MeetScribe-NLP/MeetScribe/Readme.md

 This will install all required Python packages and download SpaCy's English language model.

+## Add Your OpenAI API Key
+To use this project, you'll need to provide your OpenAI API key.
+Create and paste your key inside a file named OPENAI_API_KEY.

+For detailed instructions on how to obtain and set up your API key, you can refer to this helpful video: https://www.youtube.com/watch?v=gBSh9JI28UQ

 ##  Project Overview
 - Automates meeting summaries, saving 4+ hours per professional per week
 - Captures critical decisions and action items with 100% phrasing accuracy